kaz-utashiro/Getopt-EX-Hashed/README.md

     Set the valid string parameter list.
 Each item is a string or a regex reference.
 The argument is valid when it is same as, or match to any item of the given list.
-If the value is not a arrayref, it is taken as a single item list (regexpref usually).
+If the value is not an arrayref, it is taken as a single item list (regexpref usually).

     Following declarations are almost equivalent, except second one is